realtyem/synapse-workers/README.md

 # Synapse with Workers Docker Image
-***BIG FAT WARNING BITS: I'm still double checking everything here is true, use with a pinch of salt.***
+***BIG FAT WARNING BITS: I'm still double-checking everything here is true, use with a pinch of salt.***

 Synapse Docker image based on Matrix.org's [workers dockerfile](https://github.com/matrix-org/synapse/docker/Dockerfile-workers).
 Built for use on Unraid, but can be used elsewhere.
 By default, Python only allows a single process because of a [GIL](https://realpython.com/python-gil/).
 The developers of Synapse decided that the best